 Stage of Change 4: Convene a Multi-disciplinary Leadership Team

-A CKD quality improvement strategy that yields actionable results requires input and perspective from various healthcare professionals and sources.
-Following are suggested Team participants and resources to help achieve that objective.
+A CKD quality improvement strategy that yields actionable results with desired outcomes requires input and perspective from various healthcare professionals and sources.
+Following are suggested Team participants and resources to help achieve those objectives.

 Broadly define your planning Team.

-Consider including representatives from primary care, nephrology, informatics, population health, quality, pharmacy, health equity, nursing, pathology, diabetes care and education specialists, community outreach, dietitians, etc. on this team.
+Consider including representatives from primary care, nephrology, informatics, population health, quality, pharmacy, health equity, nursing, pathology, diabetes care and education specialists, community outreach, dietitians, and others on this team.

 Primary Care